-- 7. after the ball has been controlled, to touch it more than once, unless it has touched the floor, another player, or the goal in the meantime (13:1a); however, touching it more than once is not penalised, if the player is 'fumbling' the ball, i.e., failing to control it when trying to catch or stop it. - 8. touch the ball with a foot or leg below the knee, except when the ball has been thrown at the player by an opponent (13:1a-b; see also 8:7e, 8:8f 8:8e). - 9.
+- 7. after the ball has been controlled, to touch it more than once, unless it has touched the floor, another player, or the goal in the meantime (13:1a); however, touching it more than once is not penalised, if the player is 'fumbling' the ball, i.e., failing to control it when trying to catch or stop it. - 8. touch the ball with a foot or leg below the knee, except when the ball has been thrown at the player by an opponent (13:1a-b; see also 8:7e, 8:8f). - 9.
 Play continues if the ball touches a referee on the court. - 10.
 It is not allowed to touch the ball if any part of the body touches the floor outside of the court at the same time.
-If a player with the ball moves outside the playing court with one or both feet (while the ball is still inside the court), for instance to get around a defending player, This shall lead to a free throw for the opponents (13:1a).
+This shall lead to a free throw for the opponents (13:1a).